High-risk pregnancy doctors in Virginia

 - Substance abuse during pregnancy

-We provide special maternal addiction programs at Chippenham Hospital and Henrico Doctors' Hospital to address substance use and help you manage your pregnancy.
-We treat women of all ages in a nonjudgmental environment where respect, honesty and diversity are valued.
+We offer maternal addiction programs at Chippenham Hospital and Henrico Doctors' Hospital to address substance use and help you manage your pregnancy.
+We treat addiction in women of all ages in a nonjudgmental environment where respect, honesty and diversity are valued.
+Our maternal addiction day-treatment programs provide several hours of medical and behavioral health services up to five days a week.

-Our maternal-fetal medicine doctors provide a broad range of maternal-fetal services, including:
+Our perinatologists provide a broad range of maternal-fetal services, including:

 - Preconception counseling: This service is available to individuals or couples who have concerns about getting pregnant or having a healthy baby.
 We can counsel you on risk factors, such as advanced age, fertility issues, preexisting medical conditions or a family history of genetic conditions.